What Qualifies as an Independent Clinical Placement?

 - Working remotely is not permitted as students are required to be on site at their placement organizations.

-Students are expected to find an organization that is a good match for their individualized learning goals.
-The Office of Clinical and Pro Bono Programs does not provide a list of organizations that have hosted Independent Clinical students in the past, as each project is intended to be “independent” and specific to a particular student’s interests.
+Students are expected to find an organization they can work with that is a good match for their individualized learning goals.
+OCP does not provide a list of organizations that have hosted students in the past, as each project is intended to be independent and specific to a particular student’s interests.

-Students are encouraged to search Helios for information about organizations to explore or to do a broader search by subject matter.
-Helios may also be consulted to check if other HLS students have evaluated an organization that the student is considering.
+Students are encouraged to search Helios for information about organizations or do a broader search by subject matter.
+Students can also consult Helios to check if other students have evaluated an organization they considering working at for their clinical placement.

-For winter term, it must be clear on the application that the work is appropriate for a condensed time frame of three weeks.
-It must also be clear that the student and the supervising attorney have agreed on the details of the projects during the term.
+For winter term, students must consider work that is appropriate for a condensed time frame of 3 weeks.
+They must clarify this in the project proposal.
+Students must also clarify that they have agreed with their supervising attorney on the details of the projects during the term.

 Independent clinical work at existing clinical externships may be available only if the sponsoring organization has supervisory capacity.
 Clinical placements associated with courses are prioritized over independent clinical slots.

-As part of creating an independent clinical placement, students must secure a Supervising Attorney who will be responsible for directly supervising their work.
-The supervisor will need to sign the Supervising Attorney Form, which the student submits along with the online-application.
-It is essential that students develop their project proposal in collaboration with their prospective supervisor.
+Students must find a Supervising Attorney who will be responsible for directly supervising their work.
+The supervisor will need to sign the Supervising Attorney Form, which is required for the submission of the application.
+It is essential that students develop their project proposals in collaboration with their prospective supervisor.
 This will help ensure that students propose work that is realistic, focused, and in line with the mission of the placement organization.
-This will also allow students to be productive and maximize the available opportunities once they begin work.

 Students are required to meet regularly with their supervisors for feedback throughout the semester and to initiate an exit interview at the end of the semester to discuss the final evaluation.
 Supervising attorneys will recommend either a Credit or Fail grade to the student’s Faculty Sponsor, who will also take into account the final paper when assigning the final grade.